bciano/neo4j-cypher-runner/README.md

 # Neo4j Cypher Script Runner
 This is a POC designed to execute a sequence of cypher statements using a set of different operating parameters.

+# Pre-requisites
+- project can be built and ran using java 8 or 11

 ## Options
 | key  | value                   | default | description |